With ongoing global and economic challenges, and the acceleration of changing traveller behaviours, hoteliers need to reevaluate their strategies.

 Selling your inventory online

-Selling successfully online in 2022 will require you to operate simultaneously across a few functions.
+Selling successfully online will require you to operate simultaneously across a few functions.
 Here’s what we think is non-negotiable:

 - Automating and balancing your distribution across direct and indirect channels